John Wilkes Booth’s Brother Saved Abraham Lincoln’s Son’s Life Shortly Before Lincoln Was Assassinated

 The exact date of the event isn’t known, but it apparently took place sometime around late 1863 to early 1865 at the Jersey City railroad station, sometime before the assassination of Abraham Lincoln by John Wilkes Booth.
-Robert Lincoln recounted the tail as follows:
+Robert Lincoln recounted the tale as follows:

 After the assassination, Edwin Booth saw his famed family name ruined; lost his brother; lost his President, whom he staunchly supported; and nearly lost his career, due to his association with his brother, all in one day.
 He eventually made a successful return to the stage in January of 1866, about 8 months after the assassination.
 It was said by his friends that he was brought stricken to the ground and only with time and the aid of his friends taking turns keeping a close watch on him in the coming months, did he begin to make a recovery after that fateful day.
 His friends also acknowledged that the knowledge that Edwin had saved the President’s eldest son’s life gave him some comfort going forward with his life.